algosup/2023-2024-project-4-sportshield-team-5/documents/functional-specification/functional-specification.md

 The MVP requires some prior understanding of the technologies used before being developed, meaning that its development will probably start a bit later in the project.

-The Oral Presentation, depend on all the project and where we are at the end of deadlines.
+The Oral Presentation depends on all the project and where we are at the end of deadlines.

-The MVP requires the first version of the Technical Specifications in order to know how the project will be implemented.
+The MVP requires the first version of the Technical Specifications to know how the project will be implemented.

-The Technical Specifications require the first version of the Functional Specifications in order to know what will be implemented in the project.
+The Technical Specifications require the first version of the Functional Specifications to know what will be implemented in the project.

-These dependencies can be summerised as follows:
+These dependencies can be summarised as follows:

 *Functional Specifications* **->** *Technical Specifications* **->** *MVP* **->** *Oral Presentation*

 ### 1.4.4 Resources

-We have an estimated [MODIFY] man hours for this project
+We have an estimated four hundred twenty (420) man-hours for this project

 - Our team (6 people)
 - 1 computer per team member
-- Each team member personal knowledge
+- Each team member's knowledge
 - Teachers
 - ALGOSUP's library